shivangimaurya30/Tic-Tac-Toe/README.md

 **Features**

-+Two-player game: Play Tic Tac Toe with a friend.
++ Two-player game: Play Tic Tac Toe with a friend.
-+Responsive Design: The game layout adjusts to different screen sizes for better user experience.
++ Responsive Design: The game layout adjusts to different screen sizes for better user experience.
-+Reset Button: Easily reset the game board to start a new game.
++ Reset Button: Easily reset the game board to start a new game.
-+Animated Winning Line: The winning line appears dynamically when a player wins.
++ Animated Winning Line: The winning line appears dynamically when a player wins.
-+Turn Indicators: Clearly indicates whose turn it is to play.
++ Turn Indicators: Clearly indicates whose turn it is to play.